-In December, the Christmas spirit really hits New York and it’s a wonderful time to visit the city.
+In December, the Christmas spirit really hits NYC and makes it a wonderful time to visit the city.
 The Christmas shopping in New York is amazing, but there are so many things to see and do after the shopping is done.
-Here are some of the things I think you should check out, if you are visiting New York during this time of the year.
+Here are some of the things I think you should check out, if you are visiting NYC during this time of the year.

 The Rockefeller Center Christmas Tree

 The tree is more than 20 meters tall and beautifully decorated.
-The lights in the tree are turned on at a big ceremony held on November 30 (2016) and the tree remains lit from 5:30 to midnight until January 7.
+The lights on the tree are turned on at a big ceremony on December 4th (2019) and the lights are on every day until early January.

 There’s also an ice skating rink in front of the Christmas tree, but it is rather pricey.
-The entrance fee is $25-32, depending on which day and time you have in mind, and there’s an additional fee of $12 for rental of ice skates.
+The ice rink entrance fee varies depending on which day and time you are visiting, and there’s an additional fee for rental of ice skates.

 The giant Christmas ornaments on 6th Avenue

-The ornaments in front of Exxon Building on 6th Avenue are among my favorites, and judging from the photos on Instagram I’m not the only one who adores the giant decorations.
+The ornaments in front of Exxon Building on 6th Avenue are among my favorites, and judging from the photos in my Instagram feed, I’m not the only one who adores those giant decorations.
 They are most beautiful after dark

 Exxon Building 1251 Avenue of the Americas, between 49 and 50th Street